yongchengchen/ngstaticblog/content/others/cronrunner.md

 Tags = ["Development", "shell"] date = "2017-11-16T10:47:31-08:00"
 menu = "main"
-title = "cron job runner"
+title = "A wrapper for cron job log"
 -->

 ## A wrapper for cron job log